whysitansooo/WebDevelopment-CipherSchools/Week2-IP/Readme.md

 # Week 2
-This repo contains all the files from week 2 activity of cipher school webb development course.
+This repo contains all the files from week 2 activity of CipherSchool web development course.